Kislovskiy/talks/2023_PyData_Berlin/README.md

 Here is the alternative to a jupyter notebook with three cells of code to generate the plot.
 You could see here what I mean by decoupling data processing and visualisation.
 There are three functions.
-The plot_cmap_wawes is the one that demonstrates the decoupling of data processing and visualisation.
+The `plot_cmap_waves` is the one that demonstrates the decoupling of data processing and visualisation.
 I have to respect only one convention in my data, it should come in a form of a pandas dataframe, and contain a column named "X" and a column named "Y".
-I can call visuslize_curves function 3 times with different parameters and pick the colorscheme I like.
+I can call `visuslise_curves` function 3 times with different parameters and pick the colorscheme I like.
 This is a toy example, but in a real project you could find yourself in a situation where you need to experiment with different parameters.
 It's extremely easy to do it with this approach.
 Having visualisations side by side is also nice, because you can compare them and see which one is better.

 ## Slide 16

 Let's take another example why it could be useful.
-It also illustrates the importance of "Do Not Trust the Defaults", and "Don't misslead the reader" rule, from the list of rules that I showed you at the beginning of the talk.
+It also illustrates the importance of "Do Not Trust the Defaults", and "Don't mislead the reader" rule, from the list of rules that I showed you at the beginning of the talk.
 The data is the same, but visualisation is different.
 It shows the Global temperature change from 1880 to 2023.
-With data we can easily create a misleading visualisations.
+With data, we can easily create a misleading visualisations.

 But I brought this example with a purpose to demonstrate that it has the same building blocks as the previous examples.
 But you've also learned the technique to experiment with data visualisations.
-Everytime I define a new function, I commit changes imidiately.
+Everytime I define a new function, I commit changes immediately.
-This gives me lot's of freedom to experiment with the code, and revert changes if I don't like them, without overhead of copying and pasting code.
+This gives me lots of freedom to experiment with the code, and revert changes if I don't like them, without overhead of copying and pasting code.

 # Slide 17